metalll/ios-simple-voice-app-tutorial/README.md

 ##Call screen implementation

-The CallScreenViewController will be responsible for handling all events from the Sinch client.
+The CallScreenViewController will be responsible for handling all events from the SinchClient.
 To enable this, open **CallScreenViewController.h** and add the following import:

 	#import <Sinch/Sinch.h>

 The CallScreenViewController must implement the SINCallClientDelegate and SINCallDelegate protocol.
-SINCallClientDelegate protocol handles events such as incoming call notification, and the  SINCallDelegate protocol handles in call events like when a call is connected or ended.
+SINCallClientDelegate protocol handles events such as incoming call notification, and the SINCallDelegate protocol handles in-call events such as when a call is connected or ended.

 	@interface CallScreenViewController :
 	UIViewController <SINCallClientDelegate, SINCallDelegate>

 ##Prepare to make a call

-To make and receive calls you will need an instance of the Sinch client.
+To make and receive calls you will need an instance of the SinchClient.
 Open **CallScreenViewController.m** and add the following instance variable:

 	@interface CallScreenViewController ()
 	{